james222328/FACt---File-Assist-Chatbot/README.md

 # FACT - File Assist ChatboT

-The FACT file in this repository is a python notebook copy of this Project.
+The Frontend code is the landing page coded in Next.js The FACT file in this repository is a python notebook copy of this Project.

 ## Overview